firmai/tflm/README.md

-# Advanced Transformation for Linear Models
+# Transformations for Linear Models

 The package is nice and simple and boils down to one command.